metal-toolbox/governor-api/README.md

 ![governor diagram](./governor.svg)

 The Governor ecosystem provides cohesive access management across a variety of services.
 Primarily, it manages groups and users in an IDP, along with roles and groups in integrated services.
 It provides a web interface for users to login, request group enrollments, creates and manage groups as well as application integrations.
 It provides self service identity and access management with built-in approvals and auditing.
-This repository contains the backend components of Governor.
+This repository contains the backend component of Governor.
 If you are looking for the UI, head over to [this repo](https://github.com/metal-toolbox/governor-ui).
 Application integrations are abstracted into Governor Addons which are notified of changes via NATS.
 Some example addons are:

 * [gov-okta-addon](https://github.com/metal-toolbox/gov-okta-addon)
 * [gov-github-addon](https://github.com/metal-toolbox/gov-github-addon)